Mâcon Milly-Lamartine

 Chardonnay

-Located to the west of the longest of the limestone secondary mountain ranges that stretch from Tournus in the north to Fuissé in the south, the vineyards of Milly-Lamartine cover the Mâconnais region’s last west-facing slopes.
-They are unique in that they are influenced by the cool temperatures of the first heights of the Upper
+Located west of the longest limestone secondary mountain ranges that stretches from Tournus in the north to Fuissé in the south, the vineyards of Milly-Lamartine occupy the westernmost slopes of the Mâconnais' vineyards.
+It is unique in that it is influenced by the coolness of the higher altitudes of the Haut-Mâconnais, of between 290 and nearly 400 m.

 Tasting

-This Mâcon Milly-Lamartine features beautiful, brilliant golden yellow colour.
-The nose is all freshness, though complex and redolent of aromas of gunflint and menthol, which are underpinned by notes of peach and apricot.
-On the palate, fullness and complexity are enhanced by a refreshing finish that is characteristic of this higher-altitude terroir.
+Fresh, delicate nose with scents of gunflint and menthol which mingle with notes of peach and apricot.
+On the palate, this wine's body and aromatic complexity are balanced by lovely freshness that is characteristic of this higher altitude terroir.

 Food/wine pairing